 - flat spatula

-Next, pour your chocolate chips into the bowl.
+- Next, pour the chocolate chips into the bowl.
 Almost immediately, things will start happening so have a rubber spatula nearby to scrape the sides while lightly stirring the chips on the bottom.
 It should take about 2 minutes for the chocolate to be completely melted.

-Can I Use a Microwave to melt the chocolate?
+Can you use a microwave to melt chocolate?

-If a microwave is your only option to melt chocolate, I have included instructions in the recipe below on how to proceed.
-Just be sure to take your time—stopping every 30 seconds (and no, I'm not kidding) to stir the chips.
-Chocolate can burn and/or seize up (harden) very quickly in a microwave and there's no recovering.
-Not a pretty sight and you'll have wasted a bag of chocolate chips which could also have been used for late-night cookie dough cravings or piling on a spoonful of peanut butter.
+If a microwave is your only option to melt chocolate, I have included instructions in the recipe card for how to do it.
+Just be sure to take your time—stopping every 30 seconds (and no, I’m not kidding) to stir the chips.
+Chocolate can burn and/or seize up (harden) very quickly in a microwave and there’s no recovering.
+Not a pretty sight and you’ll have wasted a bag of chocolate chips which could also have been used for late-night cookie dough cravings or piling on a spoonful of peanut butter.
 I might know someone who does that.

 Dark Chocolate Bark Toppings